awwalm/DSAlgoPy/Notes.md

 # 7. Graph Algorithms

+### Graph Representations

+- In an **edge list**, we maintain an unordered list of all edges.
+This minimally suffices, but there is no efficient way to locate a particular edge (u,v), or the set of all edges incident to a vertex v.
+<br><br>

+- In an **adjacency list**, we maintain, for each vertex, a separate list containing those edges that are incident to the vertex.
+The complete set of edges can be determined by taking the union of the smaller sets, while the organization allows us to more efficiently find all edges incident to a given vertex.
+<br><br>

+- An **adjacency map** is very similar to an adjacency list, but the secondary container of all edges incident to a vertex is organized as a map, rather than as a list, with the adjacent vertex serving as a key.
+This allows for access to a specific edge (u,v) in O(1) expected time.
+<br><br>

+- An **adjacency matrix** provides worst-case O(1) access to a specific edge (u,v) by maintaining an n ×n matrix, for a graph with n vertices.
+Each entry is dedicated to storing a reference to the edge (u,v) for a particular pair of vertices u and v; if no such edge exists, the entry will be None.

 ### Dijkstra's Algorithm

+Solution to the ***single-source shortest path problem.***

 A simple algorithm but frequently bashed and demolished by poorly explained articles.
 Required storages:
 - Distance Table
 - Visited Nodes
 - Univisted Nodes

+### Prim's (or Prim-Jarnik) Algorithm

+Solution to the ***minimum spanning tree (MST)problem.***